-3. A dialogical exercise: How Calvin Changed My Mind.
+3. A dialogical exercise: How My Engagement with Calvin Changed/Deepened/Expanded/Complicated/ Clarified My Theological Thinking.
 Keep a theological journal throughout the semester to document your critical and contextual engagement with Calvin's theology, your conversations with classmates and others about theological issues raised in the course, and your reflections on your own developing theological and ethical understanding.
 In order to facilitate this, students are strongly encouraged to form small groups for occasional theological conversations outside of class time.
-Your journals and your oral reflection on them will be the basis for a concluding conversation ("final exam") held December 16 or 17.
-Completed journals are due December 15. (about 30%)
+The shape, style, content, length, and format of this project is to be determined by you, as it is an exercise intended for your own growth and development.
+So use freedom and creativity here in a way that serves that intention.
+Your journals and your oral reflection on them will be the basis for a concluding conversation ("final exam") held December 13 or 14.
+Completed journals are due December 12. (about 30%)